dreadnode/tensor-man/README.md

 # will verify with an alternative signature file
 tman verify /path/to/whatever/tinyyolov2-8.onnx -K /path/to/public.key --signature /path/to/your.signature

-# this will verify every supported file in the model folder
+# this will verify every file in the model folder
 tman sign /path/to/whatever/Meta-Llama-3-8B/ -K /path/to/public.key
 ```